 Etsy has a great selection of vintage and handmade pieces for weddings.
-I bought my wedding top from etsy.
+I bought my wedding top from the site.

 8. Leanne Marshall:

 My dream dress was a Leanne Marshall.
-I’m not embarrassed to say that I’ve had a wedding pinterest board years before I was actually engaged.
+I’m not embarrassed to say that I had a wedding Pinterest board years before I was actually engaged.
 My dream dress was unfortunately not available once I got engaged, but it was a Leanne Marshall dress.

-I had no idea that Leanne Marshall was a sustainable designer, but their dresses are handmade and they use sustainable practices.
-I’ve rounded up a few of my favorites, but honestly their dresses are probably my favorite.
+I had no idea that Leanne Marshall was a sustainable wedding dress designer, but their dresses are handmade, and they use sustainable practices.
+I’ve rounded up a few of my favorites, but honestly, any of their dresses are top picks.
 They’re all classy, romantic, and feel like what an eco-friendly Grace Kelly would wear.

 I wound up buying a vintage corset and a wedding skirt secondhand.